-Decades worth of research have documented the significant challenges of taking education programs and reform initiatives to scale (Honig, 2006).
+Decades worth of researchers have documented the significant challenges of taking education programs and reform initiatives to scale (Honig, 2006).
 Given the fundamental importance of implementation quality, major questions still remain about the feasibility of expanding teacher coaching across schools and districts.
-For example, a literacy PD program modified for scalability by reducing coaching intensity, using trained research assistants as coaches, and providing only written feedback found no effects on children's language skills (Cabell et al., 2011).
-We first explore this question graphically by illustrating the relationship between teacher sample size and effects sizes in Figure 4.
-This figure depicts a scatterplot of the average effect size by ventiles of teacher sample size with the linear relationship from an OLS regression overlaid on top.
-Graphs for both instruction (Panel A) and achievement (Panel B) depict a clear negative relationship between the size of a coaching program and program effects.
+For example, researchers found that when a literacy PD program was modified for scalability by reducing coaching frequency, using trained research assistants as coaches, and providing written rather than in-person feedback it had no effect (Cabell et al., 2011).
+We explore this question in our data by examining the relationship between the scale of a coaching program and its effect size.
+We illustrate this relationship graphically in Figure 4 using teacher sample size as a simple proxy measure for program size.
+This figure depicts a scatterplot of the average effect size by deciles of teacher sample size with the linear relationship from an OLS regression overlaid on top.
+Graphs for both instruction (Panel A) and achievement (Panel B) depict a clear negative relationship between program size and program effects, consistent with a theory of diminishing effects as programs are taken to scale.

-We more formally test for evidence of potential scale-up implementation challenges by dividing the sample of studies into two groups following Wayne et al. (2008): efficacy trials (studies with samples of fewer than 100 teachers) versus effectiveness trials (studies with samples of 100 teachers or more).
-We use teacher sample size to provide a simple proxy measure for categorizing the studies while recognizing that some larger studies may share features of efficacy trials and vice versa.
-Efficacy trials examine small programs under conditions that are intended to be as conducive as possible to maximizing effects.
-Experimental studies with fewer than 100 teachers generally involved coaching no more than 50 teachers and required only a handful of coaches to implement.
-Typically, these studies evaluated the potential of coaching models under best-case conditions with researchers often playing a role in designing and delivering the coaching program to a small group of motivated volunteer teachers (e.g., Allen, Hafen, Gregory, Mikami, & Pianta, 2015; Matsumara et al.,2012; McCollum, Hemmeter, & Hsieh, 2013).
-Such programs often are tailored specifically for participating teachers and the school contexts in which they work.
-In contrast, larger-scale effectiveness trials test programs implemented at scale across a range of settings with more limited support.
-In our sample, effectiveness trials generally required recruiting and training a larger coaching corps to deliver a more standardized program across a broader range of contexts where teachers were more likely to have mixed levels of interest in the program (e.g., Garet et al., 2008, 2011; Lockwood et al., 2010).
+We more formally test for evidence of potential scale-up implementation challenges by dividing the sample of studies into two groups following Wayne et al. (2008): efficacy trials that examine small programs under conditions that are intended to be as conducive as possible to maximizing effects versus effectiveness trials that test larger-scale programs often implemented across a range of settings with more limited support.
+We approximate this distinction in our sample by comparing effects from studies with samples of fewer than 100 teachers to studies with more than 100 teachers.
+While this categorization approach is imperfect, it provides a simple and objective way to examine differences in outcomes between smaller versus larger programs.
+In the sample, the smaller-scale programs generally evaluated coaching programs with no more than 50 teachers and a handful of coaches (e.g., Allen et al., 2015; Matsumara et al.,2012; McCollum, Hemmeter, & Hsieh, 2013).
+These programs often were tailored specifically for teachers who were motivated to participate and the school contexts in which they work, suggesting that they were implemented under best-case conditions.
+In contrast, the larger programs with 100 or more teachers generally required recruiting and training a sizeable coaching corps to deliver a more standardized program across a broader range of contexts where teachers were more likely to have mixed levels of interest in the program (e.g., Garet et al., 2008, 2011; Lockwood et al., 2010).

 Comparing pooled effect sizes estimates for efficacy versus effectiveness trails suggests that coaching can have an impact at scale but that scale-up implementation challenges likely attenuate this effect.
-As reported in Table 5, we estimate that smaller coaching programs improved classroom instruction by .72 SD and raised student achievement by .21 SD.
-These pooled effect sizes are approximately 1.5 times the size of effects on instruction for smaller programs and 2 times the size for achievement (.47 SD for instruction and .11 SD for achievement).
-The difference in effect size estimates is marginally significant for achievement (p=.06) but not for instruction (p=.12).
-Publication bias may explain some of this difference if efficacy trials with smaller effect sizes are less likely to be published due to a lack of statistical significance.
-Many of the larger effectiveness trials are institute reports funded by IES that are published online whether or not findings are statistically significant.
-At the same time, this difference is qualitatively large enough to conclude that scaling-up coaching programs introduces additional challenges to those confronted by small-scale demonstration models.
+As reported in Table 6, we estimate that smaller coaching programs improved classroom instruction by 0.63 SD and raised student achievement by 0.28 SD.
+These pooled effect sizes are approximately twice the size of effects on instruction for larger programs (0.34 SD) and three times the size of effects on achievement for larger programs (0.10 SD), with both differences statistically significant at the .05 level.
+Publication bias may explain some of this difference if efficacy trials of smaller programs are less likely to be published due to a lack of statistical significance.
+Many of the effectiveness trials of larger programs are institute reports funded by IES that are published online whether or not findings are statistically significant.
+At the same time, this difference is qualitatively large enough to conclude that scaling-up coaching programs introduces additional challenges to those confronted by smaller-scale demonstration models.